 While a Section 3.7 complaint should not stop the ongoing work in a PDP, as one can see in Section 5 of this document, the proceeding will likely require substantial amount of time and effort from all parties involved.
 As the process requires extra attention and effort from the WG leadership, GNSO Council leadership, GNSO Council liaison, and Complaint Committee, their workload may not always permit a swift handling of the complaints.
 Affected WG members may also feel self-restrained in their involvement in the WGs during the proceedings.

 Therefore, it is in the best interest of everyone if a Section 3.7 proceeding does not happen often.
-WG leaders, WG members, and GNSO Council liaisons should all do their part to prevent the escalation of a dispute and contribute to its timely resolution.
+WG leaders, WG members, and GNSO Council liaisons should all do their part to prevent the escalation of a disagreement and contribute to its timely resolution.

 Implementation of several related PDP 3.0 improvements may serve as the “preventative measures” to prevent the circumstances giving rise to a Section 3.7 complaint, namely: